awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 fixedwidth as 'venueid:3,venuename:39,venuecity:16,venuestate:2,venueseats:6';
 ```

-The output data files will look like the following:
+The output data files look like the following\.

 ```
 1  Toyota Park              Bridgeview  IL0